 Physicians-in-training who will have completed at least their internship year of residency training in accredited US programs in Internal Medicine, Primary Care, Family Medicine, Med/Peds, or Emergency Medicine by July 2023 are eligible to apply for the 2023-2024 program year.
 Very few applicants are selected to carry out a rotation during their PGY2 year; we prefer to send Scholars during their PGY3 or 4 years, when they have more to offer our partner sites.
 Those trained in Pediatrics and Preventive Medicine are eligible to apply for select sites only.
 Applicants from US academic medical centers and community-based practices who are board-certified in any specialty are welcome to apply as Career Physicians.
 Chief Residents and Fellows from Yale or Stanford should apply as Career Physicians.

 Please note: It is recommended that all Yale/Stanford Global Health Scholars be covered by malpractice insurance during their International Health Rotation.
-The Program does not provide this coverage.
-All participants are responsible for providing their own malpractice insurance and are encouraged to inquire of their home institutions about the status of their current coverage when practicing medicine abroad.
 Both Yale and Stanford extend their residents’ coverage during approved IHE rotations.

 Our established program rotations sites are in the following locations:

 The domestic/Indian Health Services sites both serving the Navajo Nation are:

 Learn more about the Stanford/Yale sites here.

 The application process is managed by Laura Crawford at Yale University.
 If you have questions specific to the application, please email Laura – email@example.com.
 This information can also be found on the Yale website.